 Eventually, there is no more soda to sip and only empty bags of chips to be thrown away.
 It’s time to head back into the corn.
 Even though the tractor ride looks tempting, we didn’t come to only do half a corn maze.
 Soon, after a look at the immensity of the maze from the ladder, we too disappear behind the wall of corn stalks and join in with other invisible chattering voices.
 We’ve got another half hour of wandering ahead of us, but it’s worth it.
 Where else in Lake County can we get lost so easily?

 The Wildhust Corn Maze is located at 4405 Thomas Drive, Lakeport, CA (Across from Rainbow Ag).
-For more information and COVID requirements, check out their Facebook Page
+For more information, check out their Facebook Page

 This article first appeared in The Bloom on October 25, 2019